The “Season of Mists” arc focused primarily on Morpheus’ quest to free his one-time love, Nada, from her banishment into hell.

 June 1991

-Story Artist: Kelley Jones (penciller), Dick Giordano (inker)
+Story Artist: Kelley Jones (penciler), Dick Giordano (inker)

-Despite Morpheus’ promise to have an answer regarding hell’s future the next day, he still wasn’t ready with an announcement by the beginning of issue #27.
-Instead, the answer was basically forced upon him by ‘the creator’ (the proxy for a supreme being in heaven).
+Despite Morpheus’s promise to have an answer regarding hell’s future the next day, he still had not prepared an announcement by the beginning of issue #27.
+Instead, the answer was forced upon him by ‘the creator’ (the proxy for a supreme being in heaven).
 The angels Remiel and Duma delivered the message that hell must exist as a reflection of heaven.
-They also reluctantly learned that they would be tasked with watching over hell after returning its demons and related status quo.
+They also reluctantly learned that they would be tasked with watching over hell after restoring its demons and maintaining the previous status quo.

-Predictably, the decision didn’t go over well with the suitors who had been Morpheus’ guests.
-The prickly demon Azazel again referenced devouring the soul of Nada, but Morpheus had new perspective on that situation.
-He entered Azazel’s mind, quickly finding both the demon Choronzon and Nada.
+Predictably, the decision did not sit well with the suitors who had been Morpheus’s guests.
+The demon Azazel again mentioned devouring the soul of Nada, but Morpheus had gained a new perspective on the situation.
+He entered Azazel’s mind, quickly discovering both the demon Choronzon and Nada.

-Azazel tried to trap Morpheus inside his mind, but Morpheus escaped after revealing that such power wasn’t possible while technically inside Morpheus’ ‘Dreaming’ kingdom.
-To punctuate this point, Morpheus captured Azazel in a bottle that was then put into storage.
+Azazel attempted to trap Morpheus inside his mind, but Morpheus escaped after revealing that such power was not possible while technically within Morpheus’s ‘Dreaming’ kingdom.
+To emphasize this point, Morpheus captured Azazel in a bottle that was subsequently stored away.

-All of the invited guests departed except for the Faerie siblings and the Japanese god Susano-o-no-Mikoto.
+All the guests departed except for the Faerie siblings and the Japanese god Susano-o-no-Mikoto.
 They instead sought further discussions with Morpheus.
-Before those meetings though, Gaiman teased readers by having Morpheus request a dinner with his now-rescued, beloved Nada.
+Before those meetings, though, Gaiman teased readers by having Morpheus request a dinner with his now-rescued, beloved Nada.

 Sandman #28: “Season of Mists – Epilogue”